Learn more about the latest security and privacy threats

 For pricing by verification volume, see pricing.
 For the technical walkthrough, how it works.

-If you run sportsbook, DFS, and casino on the same player, or if you're standing up KYC across a dozen US states with different rules, you already know the cost.
+If you run sportsbook, DFS, and casino on the same player, or if you're standing up KYC for iGaming across a dozen US states with different rules, you already know the cost.
 Book a 30-minute walkthrough and we'll run a real verification on a multi-vertical policy, show the audit trail, and price it against your current vendor.

 Frequently asked questions

-Identity, age, address verification, sanctions and PEP screening, source-of-funds review for higher-stakes players, self-exclusion register checks (GAMSTOP, Spelpaus, Coalition for Fantasy Sports plus idPair), geolocation for US sportsbook, and ongoing CDD.
+KYC for iGaming requires identity, age, address verification, sanctions and PEP screening, source-of-funds review for higher-stakes players, self-exclusion register checks (GAMSTOP, Spelpaus, Coalition for Fantasy Sports plus idPair), geolocation for US sportsbook, and ongoing CDD.
 UKGC, MGA, AGCO, and US state regulators each layer specific technical standards on top of the AML baseline.

 One verified player record.
 Sportsbook, DFS, casino, lottery, and poker each apply their own policy on top: age threshold, EDD trigger, jurisdiction-specific self-exclusion list.
 The underlying identity is the same record.
 No duplicate uploads, no parallel pipelines, and lift in completion of up to 70% on cross-vertical flows.